evilpegasus/iLikeYouBot/README.md

 # iLikeYouBot
 A Java bot that likes Instagram photos.
-Final project for AP CS A. hi
+Final project for AP Computer Science A.
-Hi can you hear me???

-### YO

-keila here
+Created by Ming, Megan, Keila, and Tyler.

+## Usage
+This project only supports Windows and Mac.

+1. Clone or [download](https://github.com/evilpegasus/iLikeYouBot/archive/master.zip) this repository
+2. Run the main method in [bot.java](bot.java)